takezoe/picocli-scala-example/README.md

-Example of CLI tool in Scala using Picocli and GraalVM
+Example of CLI tool by Scala using Picocli and GraalVM
 ========

 ```